Pylons/pyramid/docs/narr/introduction.rst

 If you use a :term:`renderer`, you don't have to return a special kind of "webby" ``Response`` object from a view.
-Instead, you can return a dictionary instead, and Pyramid will take care of converting that dictionary to a Response using a template of your behalf.
+Instead, you can return a dictionary instead, and Pyramid will take care of converting that dictionary to a Response using a template on your behalf.
 This makes the view easier to test, because you don't have to parse HTML in your tests; just make an assertion instead that the view returns "the right stuff" in the dictionary it returns.
+You can write "real" unit tests instead of functionally testing all of your views.

 Example: :ref:`renderers_chapter`.